Lina-Liuna/English/README.md

 # ESL Learning 065 note summary
 ### Week 1
 #### 1. Finding things in common
 For our first week, I'd like everyone to get to know each other.
-Here's a fun activity for you to try.\n Finding things in common:\n
+Here's a fun activity for you to try.

+Finding things in common:

 We all play many roles in life.
-We are parents, siblings, uncles, aunts, etc. \n At school we are "students".
+We are parents, siblings, uncles, aunts, etc.

+At school we are "students".
 However, we may not know very much about each other in our every day lives.

 Tonight, you will get to know each other a little better through our class discussion.

 What to do?

 Please share the following information with your classmates and pictures if you can:

 What is your favorite color?

 What hobbies do you have?

 What kind of books do you read?

 What is your favorite book?

 What is your favorite movie or tv show?

 Do you have any pets?
 What kind of pets do you have?

 What kind of music do you like?

 Here's an example to help you:

 My name is Izyy.

 My favorite color is blue.

 I have many hobbies including: reading, writing books, singing, going for walks, and making different crafts.

 I love reading many types of books: mystery, action adventure, novels, fantasy, sci-fi, literature, etc.

 My favorite book is Jane Eyre.
 It's a classic literature book that shows a very strong female main character who explores her role in life and whether she has a right to love.
 It's a great read.

 I love many movies and tv shows.
 My favorite movie of all time is The Princess Bride.
 It's a great romantic comedy from the 1980's.
 I love funny movies.
 They help me relax and forget about other things in life.

 I have one cat.
 He's very mischievous, but loves to cuddle as well.

 I have a very eclectic taste in music from: jazz, classical, pop, rock, alternative, techno, trance, new age, opera, etc.

 Example Reply:

 Hi Izyy,

 my name is Bob.
 I also love to read many books.
 In fact, I've been recently reading The Hobbit by J.R.R.

 Tolkien.
 Have you read it before?
 I love reading about Bilbo's journey through Middle Earth.

 You are probably familiar with The Lord of the Rings.
 This book happens before The Lord of the Rings.

 I have a cat too!
 In fact, I have 3 cats.
 Their names are Jingles, Tommy, and Snowball.

 They usually get along with each other, but they sometimes fight, especially over their favorite toys.

 Aren't cats great?

 I love 80's movies too, but I've never seen The Princess Bride.

 Maybe some day I will watch it.
 My favorite 80's movie is The Goonies.

 Those kids go on such fun adventures.
 And to think, that was one of Josh Brolin's first roles as an actor.

 Now, he's played Thanos in the Marvel movies.
 That's crazy!

 Hello everyone,

 I am Lina.
 I have 3 goals for ESL 65.
 1. I want to communicate with others fluently.
 2. I want to improve my intonation.